Sidesaddle in the Ancient World

 Side Saddle for Men

-Historically women were often taught riding by men, more effectively if they were also competent with riding in this manner and so had a real understanding of the technique.
+Historically women were often taught riding by men; they were, of course, taught more effectively if they were also competent with riding sidesaddle, thus having real understanding of the technique.

-Side saddle is demonstrated by a number of males to show historical saddles and instructing modern female riders (including Mike Flemmer).
+Sidesaddle is demonstrated by a number of males (including Mike Flemmer) to give exhibitions of historical saddles and instruct modern female riders in the technique.

 - Hensly, C. (2013).
 Proceed to Olympus: The Iconography of the Return of Hephaestus.